top of page

 1. Set your shot timer or phone app to a 1.5-second par time

-2. From compressed or low ready, press the trigger within the par time while maintaining perfect sight alignment
+2. From compressed or holster, present the gun to the target and press the trigger within the par time.

-3. Repeat for 10 reps, focusing on rhythm and mechanics, not just beating the buzzer
+3. Repeat for 10 reps, focusing on smooth mechanics, not just beating the buzzer

 Shooting distance for 7 Yard Speed Drill graphic.